 Walks in the Catlin’s can be long or short as you have time to fit in.
 The top track at Papatowai is a 2 day, 26km walk over beaches and private land.
 On the other hand, you have numerous short walks.
-Within 10 minutes’ drive of Slope Point Backpackers, there are several forest and coastal walks for you to enjoy.
+Within 10 minutes’ drive of Slope Point Accommodation, there are several forest and coastal walks for you to enjoy.

 As I have mentioned already, the Waipohatu walks are 20 minute stroll or the longer 3 hour walk to the 2 waterfalls.
 Also the Haldane Estuary is a great walk around the water’s edge and out through the mouth.
 Slope Point is a 15 minute return walk out to the beacon and the sign and you can see the well photographed windswept trees and farmland.
 Not advertised but recommended is the walk along the sand track at the end of the road.
 It goes through forest and out along sand dunes then onto the beach to join to Waipapa Point lighthouse area.
 This Is a 14 km walk - turn back at any stage.